 Less than 70% of alternative medicine users were alive seven years after diagnosis.
 This result was compared to more than 82% of those who relied upon evidence-based medicine who survived seven years.

-The mortality risk for those individuals who used CAM increased every year that they avoided standard cancer therapy.
+The mortality risk for those individuals who used CAM increased every year when they avoided standard cancer therapy.

-Now, this doesn’t mean that the study found that alternative medicine had a negative effect on cancer patients.
-Alternative medicine is worthless, it has no effect on health.
-However, what the researchers did state is that those individuals who preferred alternative medicine were refusing or delaying conventional cancer treatments that actually work.
+Now, this doesn’t mean that the study found that alternative medicine harmed cancer patients.
+Alternative medicine is worthless, it does not affect the health of the cancer patient.
+However, what the researchers did state is that those individuals who preferred alternative medicine were refusing or delaying conventional cancer treatments that work.

 If you have a cancer diagnosis, use real science-based medicine to treat it, not alternative medicine quackery that has never been shown to work.
 Despite individuals’ fears of surgery, chemotherapy, and radiotherapy, the evidence has shown us that they work and that the mortality rate for many cancers continues to drop every year.
 The trope that Big Pharma, Big Hospital, and Big Oncology are hiding the one cure to cure them would be amusing if it weren’t so dangerous.

 Let’s be clear – complementary and alternative medicine is worthless.
-The evidence that it provides cancer cures just doesn’t exist – the best, most robust, highest-quality evidence shows the way we treat cancer is best done by real physicians with real backgrounds in oncology.
+Evidence that supports its effectiveness in treating cancer just doesn’t exist – the best, most robust, highest-quality evidence shows the way we treat cancer is best done by real physicians with real backgrounds in oncology.

 Notes